explorer436/explorer-git-repo/my-vim-notes/myVimNotes.md

     Scroll up and down through a page gracefully using Vim the following keystrokes:

+    // TODO - Convert this into a table.j

         [Control][b] - Moves screen up one page, cursor to last line [Control][f] - Moves screen down one page, cursor to first line Half-page navigations